gimbles/Keet/README.md

 The build system will look for a "KeetConf" file storing this configuration and evaluate it accordingly.
 Place this file in the same position as Keet.

 ## Fancy configuration
 Fear not my friend!
 The configuration is *comlpetely* turing complete as it is just Ruby code in the end!
-Parakeet will simply evaluate the file and you can use all the fancy Ruby code you want.
+Keet will simply evaluate the file and you can use all the fancy Ruby code you want.
 ___

 # License